Package 'mirai'

 The ‘autoexit’ argument governs persistence settings for the daemon.
 The default TRUE ensures that it will exit cleanly once its socket connection has ended.

-Instead of TRUE, supplying a signal from the tools package, e.g. tools::SIGINT, or an equivalent integer value, sets the signal to be raised when the socket connection ends.
-As an example, supplying SIGINT allows a potentially more immediate exit by interrupting any ongoing evaluation rather than letting it complete.
+Instead of TRUE, supplying a signal from the tools package, such as tools::SIGINT, or an equivalent integer value, sets this signal to be raised when the socket connection ends.
+For instance, supplying SIGINT allows a potentially more immediate exit by interrupting any ongoing evaluation rather than letting it complete.

 Setting to FALSE allows the daemon to persist indefinitely even when there is no longer a socket connection.
 This allows a host session to end and a new session to connect at the URL where the daemon is dialled in.
 Daemons must be terminated with daemons(NULL) in this case, which sends explicit exit instructions to all connected daemons.